No Yeast Pizza Dough makes the best homemade pizza! Skip the delivery with this deliciously crispy thin crust pizza.

-This is my favorite homemade pizza crust because it is so easy and I have had great luck with it.
-I have made hundreds of cracker-like crusts looking for the perfect thin pizza crust and this is the recipe I keep coming back to.
+This is my favorite homemade pizza crust because it is so easy!
+This no-yeast pizza dough recipe was developed after making hundreds of cracker-like crusts looking for the perfect thin pizza crust.
+This one is definitely the crispy winner.

 This thin pizza crust dough is easy to work with.
 No kneading, no fooling around.
 It might even remind you of the pizza crusts out of the pizza kits.